nginxinc/kubernetes-ingress/examples/custom-resources/externalname-services/transport-server/README.md

 # Prerequisites

-For the illustration purpose we will run NGINX Ingress Controller (refered as NIC in the examples) with the ```-watch-namespace=nginx-ingress,default``` option.
+For the illustration purpose we will run NGINX Ingress Controller (referred as NIC in the examples) with the ```-watch-namespace=nginx-ingress,default``` option.
 The option enables NIC to watch selected namespaces.

 Any application deployed in other namespaces will be treated as an external service.